mancku/test-strapi-plugin-schemas-to-ts/README.md

+# TEST Strapi Plugin Schemas to TS

+Test-Strapi-Plugin-Schemas-to-TS is a project for **Strapi 4.4 or later** that serves as a test for the plugin `Strapi-Plugin-Schemas-to-TS`.

+The plugin is referenced as a git submodule.
+Having the code of the plugin allows for this project to have their schemas turned into Typescript interfaces, so the conversion can be checked upon.

-# 🚀 Getting started with Strapi
+## 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.